 Instead, you should expand your budget by $20 or $30 and purchase your dress pants from a reputable label with a history of excellence.
 Among the most popular manufacturers of dress pants are Michael Kors, BOSS, and Calvin Klein, but there are literally dozens of brands for you to choose from whether you do your shopping online or in-store.

-But just what materials do these manufacturers use in the making of their dress pants?
-There is no one fabric that must be included for a pair of dress pants to be considered such, but most are composed of woven wool or a wool blend.
+But just what materials are dress pants made of?
+What fabric do most manufacturers use in the making of their dress pants?
+There is no one exclusive fabric that must be included for a pair of dress pants to be considered such, but most are composed of woven wool or a wool blend.
 Dress pants designed by and purchased directly from tailors will almost always feature wool as the leading fabric as wool is known to be a great deal more resilient than other fabrics and can be worn for years without losing its shape.
-Tailors also prefer wool to other materials as it is more widely available and can be purchased for relatively little (which is actually pretty frustrating when you think about how much a quality pair of dress pants will set you back).
+Tailors also prefer wool to other materials as it's more widely available and can be purchased for relatively little (which is actually pretty frustrating when you consider how much a quality pair of dress pants will set you back).

 Both wool and polyester are resistant to water, but polyester dries faster, which means polyester dress pants are preferable to wool dress pants if you frequently find yourself caught in the rain when walking to college or work.
 While there are dress pants that are 100% polyester, most pairs that use it often only feature it as the base fabric and contain other materials like cotton, viscose, and silk.

 While silk generally appears only as a bit player, some brands have dared to use it as the primary fabric in their dress pants, with interesting results.
 Silk dress pants are certainly more comfortable than their wool and polyester alternatives, but there’s just something about them that doesn’t quite look right.